Chern classes with modulus: Introduction

 \subsection{Acknowledgements}

-In the last couple of years, Shuji Saito, Kanetomo Sato and Kei Hagihara encouraged the authors to learn $K$-theory techniques like the Volodin space and stability results, and moving techniques of algebraic cycles, which later turned out indispensable in carrying out this study.
+When the authors were graduate students, Shuji Saito, Kanetomo Sato and Kei Hagihara encouraged the authors to learn $K$-theory techniques like the Volodin space and stability results, and moving techniques of algebraic cycles, which later turned out indispensable in carrying out this project.
 Part of the work was done while one or both of the authors were staying at the Universit{\"a}t Regensburg on several occasions.
-We thank them for the hospitality.
 Conversations with Federico Binda and Hiroyasu Miyazaki were helpful.
+We owe a lot to the referee for improvement in exposition.
 The work was supported by JSPS KAKENHI Grant Number 15J02264, 16J08843, and by the Program for Leading Graduate Schools, MEXT, Japan.